EXL/2048/2048-P2K/ReadMe.md

 * [ELFs development and porting](https://forum.motofan.ru/index.php?showforum=184): A section of the MotoFan.Ru forum dedicated to the development and porting of ELFs.
 * [ElfPack 1.x](https://wiki.motofan.ru/ElfPack): Page on MotoWiki site about first version of ElfPack for Motorola P2K phones.
 * [ElfPack 2.x](https://wiki.motofan.ru/ElfPack2): Page on MotoWiki site about second version of ElfPack for Motorola P2K phones.
-* [ElfPack M*CORE](https://forum.motofan.ru/index.php?showtopic=176195): A thread on the MotoFan.Ru forum dedicated to the development and porting of ELFs to M*CORE architecture and Rainbow POG platform.
+* [ElfPack 1.x M*CORE](https://forum.motofan.ru/index.php?showtopic=176195): A thread on the MotoFan.Ru forum dedicated to the development and porting of ELFs to M*CORE architecture and Rainbow POG platform (first version).
+* [ElfPack 2.x M*CORE](https://forum.motofan.ru/index.php?showtopic=149775): A thread on the MotoFan.Ru forum dedicated to the development and porting of ELFs to M*CORE architecture and Rainbow POG platform (second version).